JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 The rest of the line is the encoded information.
 In the example above, this is the fully qualified name of the function.

-The created Incomplete type will be further passed to the `PhpTypeProvider4.complete()` method after indexing is done to resolve it into a Complete type.
+The created Incomplete type will be further passed to the `PhpTypeProvider4.complete()` after indexing is finished to resolve it into a Complete type.

 During indexing, the IDE collects information about all types of elements in this way and stores them in the index.
 When there is a need for the type of some expression, the type obtained at the Incomplete indexing stage is passed for resolving.